rangle/augury/README.md

 ## Join Our Slack Team

 If you want to contribute or need help getting started, [join us on Slack](https://augury-slack.herokuapp.com).

-## Getting the Extension

-You can get the extension in two ways:

-1. If you just want to use the extension you can get the latest master build, which is packaged and hosted on every successful build of master branch on CircleCI
- * To download the latest build go to [Batarangle.io](http://batarangle.io) and click install
- * After download is complete go to Chrome Extensions `chrome://extensions` in the Chrome
- * Drag and Drop the downloaded package to install the extension

-2. If you want to download the source code and build it manually
- * Clone the repo and install all the dependencies required
- * Run command `npm run pack`
- * This will generate `batarangle.crx` in the source folder
- * Then go to Chrome Extensions `chrome://extensions` in the Chrome
- * Drag and Drop the bundled package to install the extension

 ## Development Environment